Sometimes, you just need to hit Ctrl-Alt-Del and consider rebranding.

 3. Hire a Marketing Agency

-At some point, every company will need to rebranding.
+Every company will need to rebrand at some point.
 However, rebranding your company is more than just tweaking a company logo or changing a name.
 Rebranding is a serious initiative that should be developed and implemented by professionals.
 Think about it: your brand is what fuels your business through good times and bad, so it’s important to get it right!

 “Take rebranding as a great opportunity to strengthen and reaffirm your company’s identity and values, both internally with your employee base and externally with your customers,” recommends 99Designs, a global creative platform for custom graphic design.